thanushw/Gift_Cards/README.md

-Use PychCharm that eassy to handle code
+Use Pycharm which is easy to manipulate the code.